-Wild bushes grow individually and are spatially separate from one another; peasants usually do not trim them.
-Nowadays, their growth is impacted by the domesticated bushes grown nearby.
+Wild bushes grow individually and are spaced out.
+The farmers do not usually trim them.
+Nowadays, their growth is affected by the domesticated bushes grown nearby.
 Domesticated bushes are planted in neat rows, which makes them easier to trim.
-Fertilizers are both artificial and natural.
-Local farmers informed us that before the days of chemical fertilizers, human and animal excrements were brought to the canyons.
-As the canyons are far away from densely settled areas and high in the mountains, the amount of excrements brought in from outside could not have been huge.
-Natural fertilizers include leaves decomposed and turned into humus by soil micro-organisms.
-Local farmers have transformed the natural creeks and slopes into terraces and drainage systems.
-Tea bushes like moisture but not water forming pools around their roots.
+Fertilisers are both artificial and natural.
+Local farmers informed us that both human and animal excrements were brought to the canyons before the days of chemical fertilisers.
+As the canyons are far from densely settled areas and high in the mountains, large amounts of human and animal manure were unlikely to have been transported to them.
+Natural fertilisers include leaves that decompose and turn into humus by soil microorganisms.
+Local farmers have transformed the natural creeks and slopes into terraces with drainage systems.
+Tea bushes thrive in moist conditions, but their roots do not tolerate water-sodden soil.
 For this reason, terraced slopes and drainage are used to help get rid of excessive water (fig. 2.3).

-Tea gardens in the Northern Song
+Tea plantations in the Northern Song

-Except for the use of today’s chemical fertilizers and pesticides, the Northern Song farmers were probably armed with the above-mentioned knowledge and techniques of cultivating tea in their gardens.
-They might utilize the landscape and climate to their best advantage, bringing to bear on their tea farms the right humidity, moisture, rainfall, shades and sunlight, micro-organisms, natural fertilizers, terraced slopes, and drainage.
-Similar to today’s tea gardens, those in the Northern Song were mostly situated in the south of the Yangtze River.
-In addition to the tea harvested from Fujian, there were multiple tea brands, such as the caocha from the Zhejiang areas, Rizhu tea from Shaoxing, Hongzhou Shuangjing tea from Jiangxi, and Mengding tea from Sichuan Yazhou.
-The Sichuan tea was historically famous and strategically important, but as the Song History authors described it, the amount of the Sichuan produce could not be compared to that of the Fujian and its neighboring areas.
-We do not know the exact difference in the volume of tea production in every region, but surely, the yield of the harvest was determined by the natural conditions, and man-made factors such as the method of cultivation used by the farmers.
-Wild tea plants in the Sichuan and Yunnan areas could grow to the size of trees, while they grew as bushes in the Fujian area.
-Regional climates, geological conditions, and micro-organic systems were subtly different from place to place.
+Apart from access to chemical fertilisers and pesticides, Northern Song farmers were probably armed with the same knowledge and techniques for cultivating tea in their plantations available to modern tea farmers.
+They likely utilized the landscape and climate to their best advantage, using available techniques to optimise the health of their tea bushes, including managing humidity, moisture, rainfall, shade and sunlight, microorganisms, natural fertilisers, terraced slopes, and drainage.
+Like today’s tea plantations, those in the Northern Song were primarily situated south of the Yangtze River.
+In addition to the tea harvested from Fujian, there were multiple tea varieties, such as the caocha from the Zhejiang areas, Rizhu tea from Shaoxing, Hongzhou Shuangjing tea from Jiangxi, and Mengding tea from Sichuan Yazhou.
+Sichuan tea was historically prized and strategically important, but according to authors of the Song History, the quantities produced in Sichuan could not be compared to that of Fujian and its neighbouring areas.
+We do not know the exact difference in the volume of tea produced in every region, but harvest yields must have been determined by natural conditions and the cultivation techniques used by tea farmers.
+Wild tea plants in the Sichuan and Yunnan areas could grow to the size of trees, while in the Fujian area, they remained bushes.
+Regional climates, geological conditions, and micro-organic systems differed from place to place.

-Moreover, cultivating tea plants in terraced slopes also impacted how farmers trimmed the plants and picked the buds and leaves, all leading to the significant differences in the produce amounts.
-According to the historian Qi Xia’s reconstruction, one acre of tea plants could yield about 120 catties (jin; 1 jin = 1.3 pounds) of tea, but the reality is far more complicated, as farmers would need to decide on the number of harvests per year.
-Excessive harvesting would accelerate the maturity of the tea buds, which would turn tea leaves into useless old leaves and buds into branches.
-Rare tea species yielded probably several taels (liang; 1 liang = about 1.3 ounces) a year, while ordinary ones yielded more.
-These reconstructions of tea produce per year serve as mere references.
+Moreover, cultivating tea plants on terraced slopes also affected how farmers pruned the plants and picked the buds and leaves, all leading to significant differences in production yields.
+According to the historian Qi Xia’s reconstruction, one acre of tea plants could yield about 120 catties (720 kgs) of tea.
+However, the reality is far more complicated, as farmers would need to decide the number of harvests per year.
+Excessive harvesting accelerates the maturing of the tea buds.
+This is undesirable as only young leaves are appropriate for tea.
+Rare tea species probably yielded harvests in the order of a few taels a year per bush, while ordinary ones yielded more.
+These reconstructions of tea yields are only indications of what might have been during the Northern Song.

 Cultivating, picking, and processing tea